1903 Rye by-election: Candidates

-The Conservatives and Unionists selected 54-year-old Edward Boyle who was a barrister and King’s Counsel, as their candidate.
+The Conservatives and Unionists selected 54-year-old Edward Boyle who was a barrister and King's Counsel, as their candidate.
 Boyle had unsuccessfully contested Hastings at the 1900 general election and had his country seat at Hurst Green in the then Rye constituency.

 The Liberals chose Charles Frederick Hutchinson, a 53-year-old medical doctor who had retired to Sussex.
 Hutchinson had been their candidate against Arthur Brookfield at the 1900 general election.

 Campaign

 The opposing candidates adopted classic by-election positions.
 Boyle defending the Conservative government record, Hutchinson attacking it.
 One newspaper reported Boyle making his chief appeal ‘on general grounds’.
-Rye was a largely rural seat and Boyle chose to focus on agricultural issues praising the Agricultural Rates Act of 1896, which had led to the de-rating of farm land, as a step in the right direction and promising to keep up Brookfield’s campaign to press legislative proposals for the defence of the hop industry.
-On the controversial issue of education, following the 1902 Education Act, Boyle took the view that, while this was not a perfect piece of legislation, it was an honest attempt to deal with a difficult matter.
+Rye was a largely rural seat and Boyle chose to focus on agricultural issues praising the Agricultural Rates Act 1896, which had led to the de-rating of farm land, as a step in the right direction and promising to keep up Brookfield's campaign to press legislative proposals for the defence of the hop industry.
+On the controversial issue of education, following the Education Act 1902, Boyle took the view that, while this was not a perfect piece of legislation, it was an honest attempt to deal with a difficult matter.
 Boyle also took a stand against Irish Home Rule stating he was ‘absolutely against a separate Parliament for Ireland’.

-Hutchinson by contrast described the Education Act as a gross injustice to non-conformists and relied on appeals to religion elsewhere in his campaign calling for the maintenance of the Protestant character of the Church of England.
-In this he was supported by the receipt of a letter from the Reverend R J Campbell, of the City Temple and one of the country’s leading non-conformist clergy.
+Hutchinson by contrast described the Education Act 1902 as a gross injustice to non-conformists and relied on appeals to religion elsewhere in his campaign calling for the maintenance of the Protestant character of the Church of England.
+In this he was supported by the receipt of a letter from the Reverend R. J. Campbell, of the City Temple and one of the country's leading non-conformist clergy.
 The letter urged voters to return Liberal candidates such as Hutchinson to Parliament with a view to a speedy reversal of the current education policy.
 This focus on religion may have served Hutchinson particularly well at this time as the Weald was said to be one of the few significant pockets of Nonconformity in the rural Home Counties.

 As a Liberal, it was not surprising when Hutchinson came out in support of Irish Home Rule.

 On foreign policy, Hutchinson declared himself against European complications and alliances.
 As a Liberal Imperialist he no doubt saw the future in the context of the British Empire.
 He supported the taxation of land values, licensing reform, the extension of smallholdings and one man one vote.
-At a conference held at Hastings by the Sussex Women’s Liberal Association, he promised to support a Bill for women's suffrage.
+At a conference held at Hastings by the Sussex Women's Liberal Association, he promised to support a bill for women's suffrage.